plancherb1/academic-kickstart/content/outreach/_index.md

 ---

 ## Co-Chair:
-+ [TinyML4D: TinyML for Developing Countries working group](https://tinymlx.org/TinyML4D/).
++ [TinyML4D: TinyML for Developing Countries Working Group](https://tinymlx.org/4D/).
 A group of academics and industry professionals from around the globe working to increase global access to low-cost embedded machine learning education and research.

 ## Instructor: